atomic14/ESP32-LSM6DS3-Demo/README.md

 A complete hardware + software solution for real-time 3D IMU visualization.
 This project combines an ESP32S3 microcontroller with the LSM6DS3 accelerometer/gyroscope and a web-based 3D visualization frontend.

+If you find this project useful, please consider [supporting me on Patreon](https://www.patreon.com/atomic14).

 ![Demo](images/demo.png)

 Demo site: https://lsm6ds3.atomic14.com/